vinceimbat/vinceimbat/content/writing as spiritual practice martin.md

 "The Life You Save May Be Your Own"

-A prayer can be a journal entry using casual language talking to God.
+==A prayer can be a journal entry using casual language talking to God.==

 "prayerful prose"

 Anything that formalizes your connection to "God" is prayer.
 Doesn't have to be fancy.

-Merton: "I don't know if I really become a true monk, or a true contemplative, but what I do know, is that I am a writer, that I was one before I enter the monastery.
-I'm still one, and then I'm gonna remain one."
+==Merton: "I don't know if I really become a true monk, or a true contemplative, but what I do know, is that I am a writer, that I was one before I enter the monastery.
+I'm still one, and then I'm gonna remain one."==

-Martin identifies himself as a Jesuit who happens to write.
+==Martin identifies himself as a Jesuit who happens to write.==
 - His "ministry of writing" and "vocation of writing" flows out of his work as a Jesuit: his desire to get people closer to God.
 - Writing is one way he does it.
 - Writing is his ministry, so he gets up in the morning and starts writing